 The Investigations Office was created in 2018 to ensure that investigations into sexual violence, discrimination and harassment are guided by the principles of procedural fairness, confidentiality, respect and a trauma-informed approach.
-This office investigates complaints under Policy SC17 (Sexual Assault & Other Sexual Misconduct) and Policy SC7 (Discrimination).
-Reports and complaints may be submitted to this office via their website.
+This office investigates complaints under Policy SC17 (Sexual Misconduct) and Policy SC7 (Discrimination).
+Reports and complaints may be submitted to this office via a submission form on their website.